The inequalities of Chern classes and Riemann-Roch type inequalities: Preliminaries

-For the basics on the positivity in algebraic geometry, we refer the reader to \cite{lazarsfeldPosI, lazarsfeldPosII}.
 In our approach to the inequalities of Chern classes, we apply the geometry of adjoint bundles in an essential manner.
 This is closely related to the tantalizing Fujita conjecture: \begin{conj} Let $X$ be a projective manifold of dimension $n$ and $L$ an ample line bundle on $X$, then \begin{itemize} \item Freeness conjecture: for $m\geq n+1$, $K_X + (n+1)L$ is free. \item Very ampleness conjecture: for $m\geq n+2$, $K_X + (n+2)L$ is very ample. \end{itemize} \end{conj}

+There are a lot of important works towards this conjecture, the works that we mention below is far from complete.
 When $n=2$, the conjecture was completely settled by Reider \cite{reidFujita}.
 For general dimension, the first breakthrough was made by Demailly in the seminal work \cite{Dem93}, who proved that $2K_X + mL$ is very ample whenever $m\geq 12n^n$ (see also \cite{einlazarZeroEstimates} for the algebro-geometric analogues of some of the analytic parts of Demailly's argument).
 This result has also been reproved and somehow improved in \cite{siuVeryAmple, demaiEffectiveVeryAmple}, in particular, $2K_X + mL$ is very ample whenever $m\geq 2 + \binom{3n+1}{n}$.
 For the freeness part, when $n\leq 5$ it was solved in a series of works \cite{einlazFree3, kawamaFree34, yezhuFree5}; for general dimension, the major achievement was made by Angehrn-Siu \cite{siuEffFree} who proved that $K_X + m L$ is free whenever $m\geq \frac{n^2 +n +2}{2}$.
 On the other hand, by Mori's theory and the base point theorem \cite{kollarmoriBOOK}, $K_X + (n+1)L$ is always semiample.
-There are a lot other important works towards this conjecture, here we just mention a few, which is far from complete.
+In the case when $L$ has stronger positivity, as examples we refer the reader to the classical works \cite{karenfujitaLocal, karenfujita2} that work in any characteristic.

 We summarize the following fact that is enough in our setting.